NelsonCGSantos/f1-history/README.md

 ---

-> “This app exists because I wanted an excuse to tinker with race data every weekend.” – Nelson
+> This app exists because I wanted an excuse to tinker with race data every weekend

 > ⚠️ **Project status:** work-in-progress.
 Major features are still being built out while the data layer settles in.